JaCh23/asr-distress/README.md

 # Can You Hear Me?
 Automatic Speech Recognition Pipeline for Distress Intelligence.

+This project demonstrates the full lifecycle of an AI solution for a critical use case: deploying a scalable Automatic Speech Recognition (ASR) microservice, finetuning it for high accuracy, and building an advanced intelligence layer for urgent hotword and semantic detection.

 # Project Lifecycle and Deliverables
 The project follows the complete AI service lifecycle for the Automatic Speech Recognition (ASR) Pipeline, with each phase delivering a critical component.